Claire Forster, Chair

 Dr. Komal Bhasin is a seasoned public sector professional with nearly 20 years of experience as a consultant, strategic advisor, and operations leader in Ontario's health and social service sectors.
 As the founder of Insayva, Dr. Bhasin works at the intersection of diversity, equity and inclusion (DEI) and mental health, using an anti-oppressive decolonization approach when partnering with public sector and not-for-profit organizations that are committed to amplifying their impact.

 Komal has worked in a range of contexts including providing one-on-one counselling to individuals and families; community development and advocacy; and leading large-scale strategic and operational initiatives in healthcare institutions and across government.
 Komal previously served on the board of Children’s Mental Health Ontario (CMHO), and on the board of the YMCA of Greater Toronto.

 Komal brings a deeply personal connection to the Alzheimer Society of Ontario Board as she has experience supporting a loved one on their journey with dementia.

-an organization like the Alzheimer Society.
+Ward’s personal experience with dementia has led to a desire to shift his volunteer focus to an organization like the Alzheimer Society.
 Ward has a long history of volunteer and philanthropic involvement with organizations including the Canadian Opera Company, the Power Plant Art Gallery and the ECS School in Montreal.
-In addition, Ward rode with a team of cyclists across Canada to that raised $1.5 million for Coast to Coast National Cancer Foundation.
+In addition, Ward rode with a team of cyclists across Canada that raised $1.5 million for Coast-to-Coast National Cancer Foundation.

 Professionally, Ward is Senior Vice President, General Counsel and Corporate Secretary for Sherritt International Corporation.